casey/just/README.md

 Hello from ruby!
 ```

-On Unix-like operating systems, including Linux, MacOS and OpenBSD, shebang
+On Unix-like operating systems, including Linux and MacOS, shebang recipes are
-recipes are executed by saving the recipe body to a file in a temporary
+executed by saving the recipe body to a file in a temporary directory, marking
-directory, marking the file as executable, and executing it.
-The OS then
+the file as executable, and executing it.
+The OS then parses the shebang line
-parses the shebang line into a command line and invokes it, including the
+into a command line and invokes it, including the path to the file.
+For
-path to the file.
-For example, if a recipe starts with `#!/usr/bin/env bash`,
+example, if a recipe starts with `#!/usr/bin/env bash`, the final command that
-the final command that the OS runs will be something like `/usr/bin/env bash
+the OS runs will be something like `/usr/bin/env bash
 /tmp/PATH_TO_SAVED_RECIPE_BODY`.

 Shebang line splitting is operating system dependent.
 When passing a command